Skip to content

 Matching versions of Intel MPI and Intel compiler

 In general we recommend that, when using Intel MPI with the Intel compilers, you match the versions of the modules.
-For example, if using module load intel/2017.3 then you should also use module load intelmpi/2017.3.
 However, there are times where it is necessary or desirable to use a different version of Intel MPI.
-In these cases you should load the Intel MPI module after loading the compiler module: module load intel/2017.3 intelmpi/2018.3.
+In these cases you should load the Intel MPI module after loading the compiler module.

 There is no support for the NVIDIA compilers in the Intel MPI implementation.